 Ordinary income is typically taxed at a higher rate than capital gains.
 This is not necessarily true for individuals earning less than approximately $75,000 per year due to the rate schedules involved.
 In general, for those married couples making less than $75,000 per year, all income whether ordinary or capital is pretty much taxed at the 15% rate.
 There are some opportunities for capital gains at 0% for this group but the formula gets a little complicated and this subject is for a different article; suffice it to say that both forms of income are taxed at 15%.

 Taxpayers earning more than $75,000 have two distinct rates.
 The primary form of income is ordinary which is taxed at a 25% rate while capital gains are taxed at 15%.
-So it is in this group of taxpayers that understanding basis comes in handy.
-So now, let’s turn our attention to understanding basis.
+It is in this group of taxpayers that understanding basis comes in handy.

 Determining Basis at Acquisition